Green Amaranth Nutrients: Tender Leaves Without Nitrate

 What is the optimal soil pH for growing amaranth?

-The ideal soil pH for amaranth is slightly acidic to neutral, ranging between 6.0 and 7.0.
-This pH range ensures optimal nutrient availability for the plant.
+The ideal soil pH for amaranth is slightly acidic to neutral, between 6.0 and 7.0.
+This range maximizes nutrient availability and supports healthy microbial activity for nitrogen cycling.

 How much nitrogen fertilizer is too much for amaranth?